patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/units-and-symbols.md

 Use consistent formatting, terminology, and symbols when displaying units of measurement in your UI, including:

-- Currency,
+- Currency.
-- Data bandwidth,
+- Data bandwidth.
-- Data storage, and
+- Data storage.
 - Time.

 When displaying quantitative values for measurements in your UI, use the [International System of Units](https://www.nist.gov/pml/owm/metric-si/si-units) (SI unit) so that your content can be understood by global users.
 The following table outlines the base units and symbols you should use to describe different quantitative values: